Life cycle of the project

 Summing up, we can draw the following conclusions:

-- The project manager may not use any of the existing models of the project life cycle, but in this case he “reinvents the bicycle” for his project.
+- The project manager may not use any of the existing models of the project life cycle, but in this case, he/she “reinvents the bicycle” for his project.

 - There is no one model suitable for any project of the life cycle project.